euiyounghwang/python-elasticsearch/README.md

 ### Python-Elasticsearch

 I will use this project as a basic api for building and searching with Elasticsearch(`In 7.10, Elasticsearch released the point-in-time API`.
 As of 2021, starting with the version 7.11 release, it’s free under the Server Side Public License (SSPL) or Elastic License)
-- Build docker service and test instance for creating an index with sample datasets and searching with Elasticsearch
+- Build docker service and pytest instance with a Dockerfile for creating an index with sample datasets and searching with Elasticsearch
 - Also run local environment with this project using `./service_start.sh` script
 - Build Docker Instance for testing with pytest using using `./docker-compose.yml` or different ways the following method like the step `Install Service and Test with Elasicsearch Cluster based on Docker`
 - __<i>[Resharding Stratege]<i>__ : To optimize for better performance of elasticsearch clusters, we have to think of a few questions like how to organize the index?
 Shard number?
 Replica Number?
 Mapping?
 Any other settings?
 (Optmize index, Index/Search Peformance with the number of shards)